-CHAPTER THREE
+CHAPTER THREE: strategies

-3.1 SWOT ANALYSIS
+SWOT ANALYSIS

 During the IDP review process the following Strengths, Weaknesses, Oppertunities and Threats were identified for the municipality in terms of its current development status and future potential.
 This is necessary as it informs the development strategies which will be adopted by the Council for the region.
 The following observations were made: